3 Common Mistakes To Avoid If You're Going Meat-Free

 I fell into the cheese trap immediately after abandoning meat.
 I was like most people who are falsely convinced that humans require massive amounts of protein to achieve good health or weight loss (the next item on this list will provide an explanation as to why this protein myth is just not true).

-During the time, I truly believed that since I was no longer obtaining protein from meat, I had no choice but to increase my intake of cheese.
+When I was first transitioning to a vegetarian diet, I truly believed that since I was no longer obtaining protein from meat, I had no choice but to increase my intake of cheese.

 2. Bring on the carbs.

 Allow me to take a moment to debunk the widely believed myth that humans require massive amounts of protein to shed weight.
 This is not true.
+The recommended intake of protein for adults is 0.8-1.0 grams per kg, but to cover your amino acids bases, someone on a vegetarian diet may need close to 1.0 grams of protein per kilogram of body weight.

 Yes, the body requires some protein to remain balanced, but what the body really craves are carbohydrates.
-Yes, the dreaded "C" word that the Atkins Diet had us all believing was the food group from hell.

 If your goal is optimal health and wellness, you must make an actual effort to consume a diet rich in whole, plant-based foods.
 Do not replace meat with flour.
 Do not replace meat with cheese.
 Replace meat with the mineral- and vitamin-packed carbohydrates that your body craves.